sradiouy/UTRme/README.md

 1. python utrme.py Configuration_Files/basename_configuration_file.txt

-*You must change basename in basename_configuration_file.txt, for whatever name you have put in the Basename field in the configuration file*
+*You must change **basename in basename_configuration_file.txt**, for whatever name you have put in the Basename field in the configuration file*

 ## How to contact us?